kharchenkolab/leidenAlg/README.md

 devtools::install_github('kharchenkolab/leidenAlg', build_vignettes = TRUE)
 ```

 Note that this package depends on [igraph](https://CRAN.R-project.org/package=igraph), which requires various libraries to install correctly e.g. `libxml2`.
-Please see the installation instructions at that page for more details.
+Please see the installation instructions at that page for more details, along with the README [here](https://github.com/igraph/rigraph).

 Debian-based users of Linux can install `libxml2` via